bobbyiliev/SyntropyNet-Minecraft/README.md

 ## 🤲 Contributing

 If you notice a problem please open an issue here on GitHub.
-Any PRs would also be appriciated!
+Any PRs would also be appreciated!

 ## 🔐 Security Vulnerabilities

-If you discover a security vulnerability within MC Panel, please send an e-mail to bobby@bobbyiliev.
+If you discover a security vulnerability within MC Panel, please send an e-mail to bobby@bobbyiliev[.]com.
 All security vulnerabilities will be promptly addressed.

 ## 🌊 Laravel Wave